sonic-net/SONiC/doc/storagemond/storagemond-hld.md

     Returns: None

-    """

-def _update_fsstats_file(self, value, attr):
-    """
-    Function to update the latest FS IO Reads/Writes (fs_reads/writes + corresponding value parsed from /proc/diskstats) to the disk's fsstats file

-    Args: value, 'R' or 'W' to indicate which field to update in the file

-    Returns:
-        N/A
-    """

 def get_fs_io_reads(self):
     """
     Function to get the total number of reads on each disk by parsing the /proc/diskstats file